 Additional RACH configs:

 RAN2 discussed the additional RACH configs and would like to understand better the configuration details.
-Currently, the serving cells of one TAG share one RACH configuration and that configuration is applied in the UL BWP in which the RACH is performed.
+Currently, the serving cells of one TAG share one common RACH configuration between two TRPs and that configuration is applied in the UL BWP in which the RACH is performed.

 Question 3 on RACH